ynyang94/ynyang94.github.io/index.markdown

 -- **B.S.** in Applied Math (SSE), Chinese University of Hong Kong(Shenzhen), 2017-2021

 Prior to university, I grew up and finished my elementary education in Jiayuguan, a small town in Gansu Province, China, located near the western starting point of the Great Wall.
+My family moved to Gansu Province as part of the "Westward Migration" program of the PRC during cold war, in the late 1950s.
+You can read our story through [this article (in Chinese)](https://www.douban.com/note/858264779/?_i=2597242vjSc0rS).

 ## Academic Services
 -- Conference/Workshop Reviewer: AISTATS(2024), NeurIPS 2025 OPT workshop\